-The narrator wakes up and the nightmare that's her life now continues.
+The narrator wakes up and the nightmare that is her life continues.
 She says she can ask what calendar date it is (it's July 5th), but there's no point in counting down her time.

 She puts on her shoes and reflects on how her body is aging.
 She thinks about Luke and how even fighting with him would be nice.
 She sits on her chair and waits for her egg breakfast.